 However, do weigh the parameters of the deal.
-The reason: Car dealers often offer special cash bonuses or low interest rates for those with good credit.
-At times, dealers even offer zero percent financing.
+The reason: Car dealers often offer special cash bonuses or low-interest rates for those with good credit.
+At times, dealers even offer 0% financing.
 If you think you can get more bang for your buck by investing the money that you would put toward a vehicle, it’s definitely a consideration, especially if your finances look good with ample cash flow.

 For example, say you want to buy a $25,000 car and you can afford to purchase it with cash.
 If you want to spend your cash, that’s great.
-It means you won’t have a payment.
-But let’s say you shop around for a good interest rate and end up with 1 percent financing for 3 years after a $5,000 down payment.
+It means no car payment for you.
+But let’s say you shop around for a good interest rate and end up with 1% financing for 3 years after a $5,000 down payment.